MoonLoss/moonloss.github.io/README.md

-## Alume
+## Itzy
-> Zetao's algorithm blog
+> Zetao's technology & thought blog

 Hosted on Github Pages.
-Using CI on Gitlab.
+CI based on Githab Action.
-Powered by [3-hexo](https://github.com/yelog/hexo-theme-3-hexo) and I add some new features.
+Powered by Gatsbyjs, based on theme [rocket](https://github.com/Raincal/gatsby-theme-rocket) and I add some new features.